MikeG621/YOGEME/Readme.txt

   - Shield hook support added
 - (XWA) Map wireframes correctly take into account craft rotations when not using Waypoints.
 Adjusting rotation refreshes map.
 [Issue #58, #59] (JB))
 - (XWA) "Tools - Mission Craft List" menu item to display the pre-briefing craft list
+- (XWA) Added explicit PlayerNumber check if Verify isn't run since XWA will crash at the Briefing if missing

 v1.9.2, 28 Mar 2021
  - MissionVerify updated with "OR true" and "AND false" trigger detection for 1AO2 and 3AO4s [Issue #48]